 Although the park is available every day for riding at any time, the gates officially open at about 7:30 am and close after nightfall.
 If the gate is locked, you can find a safe place to park and ride in.
 You need to be cautious while you’re riding at night as they have an active kiwi population.

-For further details and rental gear, check out the packages they offer here.
+For further details on rentals, check out the booking page here.

 22. Wander Willams Road